-- 3.1 Outline the health and safety roles and responsibilities of employers, directors, managers, supervisors, workers and other relevant parties - 3.2 Explain the concept of health and safety culture and its significance in the management of health and safety in an organisation - 3.3 Outline the human factors which influence behaviour at work in a way that can affect health and safety - 3.4 Explain how health and safety behaviour at work can be improved - 3.5 Explain the principles and practice of risk assessment - 3.6 Explain the preventive and protective measures - 3.7 Identify the key sources of health and safety information - 3.8 Explain what factors should be considered when developing and implementing a safe system of work for general activities - 3.9 Explain the role and function of a permit-to-work system. - 3.10 Outline the need for emergency procedures and the arrangements for contacting emergency services - 3.11 Outline the requirements for, and effective provision of, first aid in the workplace.
+- 3.1 Outline the organisational health and safety roles and responsibilities of employers, directors, managers and supervisors - 3.2 Explain the concept of health and safety culture and its significance in the management of health and safety in an organisation - 3.3 Outline the human factors which influence behaviour at work in a way that can affect health and safety - 3.4 Explain how health and safety behaviour at work can be improved - 3.5 Explain the principles and practice of risk assessment - 3.6 Explain the general principles of prevention - 3.7 Identify the key sources of health and safety information - 3.8 Explain what factors should be considered when developing and implementing a safe system of work for general activities - 3.9 Explain the role and function of a permit-to-work system - 3.10 Outline the need for emergency procedures and the arrangements for contacting emergency services - 3.11 Outline the requirements for, and effective provision of, first aid in the workplace.

-- 3.1 Organisational health and safety roles and responsibilities of employers, directors, managers, supervisors, workers and other relevant parties - Organisational roles of directors/managers/supervisors - Top management demonstrating commitment by: - ensuring availability of resources so the occupational health and safety management system is established, implemented and maintained - defining roles and responsibilities - appointing member of senior management with specific responsibility for health and safety - appointing one or more competent persons and adequate resources to provide assistance in meeting the organisation's health and safety obligations (including specialist help where necessary) - role in reviewing health and safety performance - The roles and responsibilities of: - middle managers and supervisors for the health and safety of workers - persons with primary health and safety functions - workers for the health and safety of themselves and others who may be affected by their acts or omissions
+3.1 Organisational health and safety roles and responsibilities of employers, directors, managers and supervisors

+- Organisational roles of directors / managers / supervisors - Senior management demonstrating commitment by: - ensuring availability of resources so the occupational health and safety management system is established, implemented and maintained - defining roles and responsibilities - appointing member of senior management with specific responsibility for health and safety - appointing one or more competent persons and adequate resources to provide assistance in meeting the organisation's health and safety obligations including specialist help where applicable (link 1.5) - engagement and management of contractors (link 1.6) - role in reviewing health and safety performance.